IDoCodingStuffs/python-doodles/freeform-log.md

 ### 1 PM
 After some fumbling around, finally managed to set up a basic UNet segmenter.
 It's not doing great though.
 Probably going to need a SAM model to be able to train vertebral segmentation.
 Then get the bounding boxes that way.

+## 7/28
+### 3 PM
+Just finished the initial implementation for 2D segmentation with SAM, just for sagittal for now.